TORRINGTON: I guess the only way you could describe it is scary. Really scary.

 The Torrington High School baseball team is pounding out runs like they grow on that preverbal tree.
 Like they don’t want to stop until their opposition cries uncle or develops a mercy rule.

-Their latest victim, the Seymour Wildcats, came into Fuessenich Park with a 1-3 mark, left at 1-4 and will be happy not see the big ballpark for another year.
+Their latest victim, the Seymour Wildcats, came into Fuessenich Park with a 1-3 mark, left at 1-4, and will be happy not to see the big ballpark for another year.

 Running down balls in the gap or looking over the fence for a lost ball off a Raider bat is something the first three visitors to enter the “Jewell of Litchfield County” have gotten far too familiar with.